tonghuikang/automatic-prompt-engineer/README.md

 # Design Decisions

-- I require the LLM to produce the reasoning, and I have a separate function to extract the predicted label.
+- I require the LLM to produce the reasoning.
   Having the reasoning provides visibility to the thought process, which helps with improving the prompt.
 - I minimized the amount of required packages.
   As of commit, you will only need to install `scikit-learn`, `pandas`, and `anthropic` Python libraries.